StephanHCB/go-autumn-config-env/README.md

 # go-autumn-config-env

-## About go-autumn

-A collection of libraries for [enterprise microservices](https://github.com/StephanHCB/go-mailer-service/blob/master/README.md) in golang that
-- is heavily inspired by Spring Boot / Spring Cloud
-- is very opinionated
-- names modules by what they do
-- unlike Spring Boot avoids certain types of auto-magical behaviour
-- is not a library monolith, that is every part only depends on the api parts of the other components (if at all), and the api parts do not add any dependencies.

-Fall is my favourite season, so I'm calling it _go-autumn_.

 ## About go-autumn-config-env

 A library that handles configuration for enterprise microservices.

-This is a **lightweight alternative** to [go-autumn-config](https://github.com/StephanHCB/go-autumn-config) that is tailored specifically towards twelve factor microservices, especially when run in a container in Kubernetes.
+This is a **lightweight alternative** to [go-autumn-config](https://github.com/StephanHCB/go-autumn-config) that is tailored specifically towards 15 factor microservices, especially when run in a container.

 In order of precedence, configuration values come from
 - environment variables